dfeen87/HLV-Phase-Readiness-Middleware/README.md

 ## Final Note

 **Timing is a physical property, not just a scheduling concern.**

-Theoretical work within the Helix-Light-Vortex framework suggests that physical properties themselves may emerge from dynamic phase and information flow.
-While this middleware does not model such mechanisms, it is motivated by the same principle: system response depends on state, history, and phase context rather than instantaneous inputs alone.

 By making phase readiness explicit, this middleware gives higher-level systems the opportunity to act with:
 - restraint